coraunderhill/redcastle/readme.md

 ## What is Redcastle?
-Redcastle is a WIP, POC for a standalone, cross-platform desktop YouTube player that was sleek, efficient, intuitive, and most importantly convenient.
+Redcastle is a WIP, POC for a standalone, cross-platform desktop YouTube player that is sleek, efficient, intuitive, and most importantly convenient.
 Currently, development is in its infancy.
 <br><br>